Icelandic Skating Association

 The Icelandic Skating Association (Skautasamband Íslands, ÍSS) is the national association for figure skating in Iceland.

-The ÍSS has its origins in the Icelandic Skating Association which was formed in 1995 as an umbrella association for both figure skating and Ice hockey.
-In 2004, it was divided into Skautasamband Ísland for figure skating and Íshokkísamband Íslands for Ice hockey.
+The ÍSS has its origins in the Icelandic Skating Association, which was formed in 1995 as an umbrella association for both figure skating and Ice hockey.
+In 2004, it was divided into Skautasamband Ísland for figure skating and Íshokkísamband Íslands for ice hockey.

 The Icelandic Skating Association is a member federation of the International Skating Union.
-The association's headquarters are currently in Reykjavik.
+The association's headquarters are currently in Reykjavík.